neithernut/dr.w.falls/doc/design/Gameplay.md

 mapping transparently.
 Management of the offset will be abstracted behind a member function.

-During a round, the top row will never contain settled elements since this indicates defeat.
+During a round, the top row will never contain settled elements since this would indicate defeat.
 This allows us to use an array of only 15 rows rather than 16 for the field of settled elements.
 In order to keep transfers between the fields simple, the row indices should be kept identical.
 In addition, we'd like to have the top row indexed as row 0, making a downward movement an increment operation